MoodMinds/rdbms-spring-boot-traverse-starter/README.md

 ## Building from Source

-You may need to build from source to use **RDBMS Spring Boot Traversable Starter** (until it is in Maven Central) with Maven and JDK 9 at least.
+You may need to build from source to use **RDBMS Spring Boot Traverse Starter** (until it is in Maven Central) with Maven and JDK 9 at least.

 ## License
 This project is going to be released under version 2.0 of the [Apache License][l].